Structural Analysis of Seismic Friction Dampers

-The damped brace is modeled as a link element in most software.
+The friction damped brace or yielding restrained brace (YRB) is modeled as a link element in most software.
 In other words, it is modeled as a fictitious yielding brace.
-Because the friction damper can be treated as an ideal elastoplastic element, this allows the application of Wen’s model.
+Because the Ten-Co friction damper can be treated as an ideal elastoplastic element, this allows the application of Wen’s model.
 While a simplification of the damper’s behavior, the Wen model simplifies the analysis.

-A yielding brace would yield and begin to deform allowing the building to absorb and dissipate the earthquake’s energy.
+A yielding brace or a BRB would yield and begin to deform allowing the building to absorb and dissipate the earthquake’s energy.
 However, the brace would need to be replaced after the earthquake.

 The damper’s hysteretic curve allows the damper to be modeled as a link in static, dynamic and non-linear analysis.
 The only information needed is the properties of the link which in this case is a fictitious yielding brace with its own linear and non-linear properties.
-This can be modeled in popular software such as ETABS or SAP2000 using the following parameters.
+This can be modeled in popular software such as ETABS or SAP2000 using the parameters below.

 Slip Load should be equal to 75% of the actual brace’s yield strength and 130% of the service loads (e.g.wind shear).
 The mass of the damper will vary depending on the slip load and travel required.